parkjan4/RobustConfidenceBands/README.md

 For `main_ErlangR.py`, the current version assumes that pre-computed confidence bands (e.g., `LBr_300_5` and `UBr_300_5`) exist within the same working directory.
 There is an option to re-solve for the confidence bands.

 ## Other files
 - `VAR_functions.py`: contains functions for generating sample paths from a vector autoregressive (VAR) model.
+Model parameters are extracted from [Schuussler and Trede (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0165176516302178).
 - `optimiztion_functions.py`: contains implementations of a Gurobi model and the bisection method.
 - `helper_functions.py`: contains auxiliar functions such as calculating coverage probabilities.
 - `Erlang_R.py`: simulation logic for the Erlang-R queue.
+Model parameters are extracted from [Yom-Tov and Mandelbaum (2014)](https://pubsonline-informs-org.myaccess.library.utoronto.ca/doi/abs/10.1287/msom.2013.0474).
-- Simulation classes and objects: `SimClasses.py`, `SimFunctions.py`, `SimRNG.py` (credit to [Barry Nelson](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/nelson-barry.html))
+- Simulation classes and objects: `SimClasses.py`, `SimFunctions.py`, `SimRNG.py` (credit to [Barry Nelson](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/nelson-barry.html)).
 - Data used in Section 6, extracted from [Yom-Tov and Mandelbaum (2014)](https://pubsonline-informs-org.myaccess.library.utoronto.ca/doi/abs/10.1287/msom.2013.0474): `MCE_cumulative_arrivals.csv`, `MCE_cumulative_departures.csv`.